fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-Unsubscribe-from-the-Microsoft-Store.md

 If you discover a needed correction to this document please make changes and issue a pull request - thank you.

 # 1 Welcome

-This is a how to guide to unsubscribe from the Microsoft Store.
+In order to unsubcribe from the Microsoft Store, there are a series of steps that can seem daunting.
+We have created this user guide to help you navigate the process with ease.

 # 2 Support
 We want your experience to be a good one.
 Please post your questions to team@freytag.us in the title if you have problems following this guide or using APfMS.

-# Step 1
+# 3 User Guide
-Go to the Microsoft Store website www.microsoft.com.en
+Open your browser and go to the Microsoft Store website www.microsoft.com.en
-# Step 2
+# 2b
 On the upper right of the screen, log in by clicking on the icon of a person
 # Step 3
 To the right of this icon, access your account by clicking on the blue text "My Microsoft Account"